-Vivi Castrillon Gives Her Audience An Eyeful Of Cleavage While Clad In Metallic Bikini
+Vivi Castrillon Gives Her Audience An Eyeful Of Cleavage While Clad In Metallic Bikini Top

 Tanning and pool day before a very busy week of photoshoots.
 Tomorrow big photoshoot for @miaminautical in one of their most espectacular yachts here in Miami ????.
 I'll have with me an amazing team @rsphotographer @yuliano_ab @bacciocouture @kavazmakeupmiami Stay connected!!
 Muaaaaaa ???? : : : ????:@vvcastrillon @vvcastrillon.fit @vvcastrillontips : : : Dia de piscina y de bronceo antes de una semana muy ocupada de photoshoots.
 Mañana estaré trabajando para @miaminautical en uno de sus yates más espectaculares aqui en Miami ????.
 Fuera de eso tendré conmigo un equipo de lujo. @rsphotographer @yuliano_ab @bacciocouture @kavazmakeupmiami Mantente conectado!!
 Muaaaaaa ????

-The smokeshow added a few layers of protection from the sun with a trendy straw cap while pair of large sunglasses covered the majority of her face.
-The model kept her accessories simple and sported a couple of small earrings and a set of buds in her ears.
+The smokeshow added a few layers of protection from the sun, including a trendy straw cap and a pair of large sunglasses that covered the top half of her face.
+The model kept her accessories simple and sported small earrings and a set of headphones in her ears.

-The hot new shot has been well-received by her audience, and it’s attracted over 14,000 likes and over 200 comments.
-Several social media users commented on Vivi’s incredible figure, while a few more reminded her to enjoy her down time.
+The hot new shot has been well-received by her audience, and it’s attracted over 14,000 likes and 200-plus comments.
+Several social media users commented on Vivi’s incredible figure, while a few more reminded her to enjoy her downtime.

 “Nice, wishing you the best…” one follower wrote alongside a series of flame and heart emoji.